Is your home ready to survive winter?

 point-v02-2

 Inspect the roof and replace aging or worn shingles.
-Unless you have a flat roof, you may be able to do a visual inspection of the roof from the ground.
-You can use binoculars to get a better look.
 Watch for missing, damaged, curling or loose shingles.
 If your shingles are not visible from the ground or are over 15 years old, consider having a roofing contractor do a more thorough inspection.

-Hire a contractor to clean out your eavestroughs and downspouts later in the fall when the leaves are down.
+Clean out your eavestroughs and downspouts later in the fall when the leaves are down.
 Remove the leaves and debris and check for leaks.
-If you live in an older home and your downspouts are still connected to the municipal sewer system, hire a professional to disconnect them.
 Downspouts should extend at least 6 feet (1.8 metres) away from the basement and drain away from the house towards the grass or garden area or the street.
 Add extensions to downspouts if necessary.

 If you have a contractor to inspect your roof or to clean out your eavestroughs, have them look at the flashing and caulking around chimneys and vents and ask them to replace where required.